Boorish fans: 76ers and Knicks issue bans after incidents

 The New York Knicks and Philadelphia 76ers each banned a fan and issued apologies Thursday for actions directed at opposing players during playoff games, and the NBA said that rules surrounding fan behavior will be “vigorously enforced" going forward.

-The Knicks said they banned a fan for spitting on Atlanta guard Trae Young, and the 76ers banned the fan who threw popcorn on Washington guard Russell Westbrook.
+The Knicks said they banned a fan from Madison Square Garden for spitting on Atlanta guard Trae Young, and the 76ers banned the fan who threw popcorn on Washington guard Russell Westbrook.
 Both incidents occurred Wednesday night.

+“We’re just living in a society where people don’t have respect anymore,” Hawks coach Nate McMillan said Thursday.
+“In no way should that be allowed, or should that happen, at a sporting event or really any event. ...
+I think New York did what it should have done in that situation.
+It’s uncalled for.”

+The 76ers went even further than the Knicks could, since the fan involved in the Westbrook incident was a season ticket holder.
+Those tickets have been revoked, and he was also banned from all events at their arena.

 “We investigated the matter and determined that this patron, who is not a season ticket holder, did indeed spit on Trae Young, and for that reason, he is now banned from The Garden indefinitely,” the Knicks said.
 “We apologize to Trae and the entire Atlanta Hawks organization for this fan’s behavior.”